sonic-net/SONiC/doc/pac/Port Access Control.md

 ***PAC***
 The following are the requirements for Port Access Control feature:
 1. PAC should be supported on physical interfaces only.
-   - The interfaces should not be part of a port-channel / LAG.
-   - PAC should not supported on Out-of-band ports.

 2. PAC should enforce access control for clients on switch ports using the following authentication mechanisms:
    - 802.1x